CM2104-DynamicWebDevelopment/cm2104-labs-2425-owenrgu/lab_2/readme.md

 2. What is the parent element of the logo?
 Why is this type of element the parent?
 > The parent element of the logo is a `picture` element.
 This could be because the `picture` element allows multiple versions of the logo to be displayed depending on the screen size using the `source` elements.
 Google does not seem to be using this functionality anymore but maybe they were at one point.

-3. What is unusual about hte parent element (think about what it does)?
+3. What is unusual about the parent element (think about what it does)?
 > Though the element is called `picture`, it does not display the logo (or any images) on its own.
 It actually acts as a wrapper for the `img` element and any `source` elements, influencing how they are displayed.

 4. Inspect the "GOOGLE SEARCH" button.
 What happens when you hover over the CSS style margin in the dev tools?